Karma4488/kArmas_sPiDeR/README.md

 # kArmas_sPiDeR

 🕷️ kArmas_sPiDeR
-Intelligent Ethical Web Spider
+Intelligent Web Spider
-Anonymous × Matrix Edition
 “Knowledge is power.
-Information wants to be free — responsibly.”
+Information wants to be free

 📌 Overview
 kArmas_sPiDeR is a high-performance, intelligent, ethical web spider built for authorized security research, OSINT, reconnaissance, and asset discovery.
 Designed to run flawlessly on Termux (Android 16) and standard Linux environments, it combines a modern async crawling engine with a visually distinctive Matrix-style terminal interface.
-This is not a toy crawler — it is engineered for professionals who value speed, intelligence, traceability, and ethics.
+This is not a toy crawler — it is engineered for professionals who value speed, intelligence, traceability, and

 🧠 Core Capabilities
 🔍 Intelligent Crawling
 Async engine (asyncio + aiohttp)